AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 .. todo:: Document which attributes supports automatic wildcard expansion?

-* :attr:`~pkgdef.variants` is implemented as an early bound attribute, and uses :ref:`requirements expansion` to dynamically define the variant requirements.
+* :attr:`~pkgdef.variants` is implemented as an early bound attribute, and uses :ref:`requirements-expansion` to dynamically define the variant requirements.
 Even though only the :attr:`~pkgdef.requires` and related attributes natively expand wildcards, you can still use the :func:`~rez.package_py_utils.expand_requires` function yourself, as illustrated here.